-Online customer service for a long time has revolved around issuing tickets – with a helpdesk software predominantly built to keep track of long-digit reference numbers.
-This clearly shows the importance given to processes over people taking the focus away from the customer and conversations.
+Online customer service for a long time has revolved around issuing tickets – with helpdesk software predominantly built to keep track of long-digit reference numbers.
+This clearly shows the importance of processes over people taking the focus away from the customer and conversations.

 Any typical ticketing process in customer service usually looks like this:

-- You get in contact with the company or service provider through a customer service number, a form or an email address.
+You contact the company or service provider through a customer service number, a form, or an email address.

-- In response, you get a multi-digit ticket number that sets a precursor for all the future conversations with the service rep.
+In response, you get a multi-digit ticket number that sets a precursor for all future conversations with the service rep.

 This surely makes logical sense for companies, but the reality for customers is less than ideal.